fevziomurtekin/hackernewsapp/README.md

 - [ ] User information to be added.
 - [ ] User post to be added.
-- [ ] The app will be written in unit test.
+- [x] The app will be written in unit test.
+- [ ] Kotlin-Dsl implementation in project.